 Spreaker has a free podcast hosting plan cleverly called “Free Speech” and goes up to a $50 per month “Anchorman Plan.”
 The value per plan increases significantly as you go up.
 The more expensive plans all increase daily session limit, storage, and improved analytics, marketing and monetization tools.

 As you might have guessed by its name, Simplecast is known for being an incredibly easy-to-use podcast hosting site.
 In spite of this simplicity-focused approach, this podcast hosting site offers a professional service packed with powerful tools for every stage of your podcast’s life.
 The platform’s long list of features includes unlimited storage, one-click publishing, analytics tools, and a customizable site.

-A quick glance at Simplecast’s website makes it clear that the platform boasts a modern and bold brand identity, which translates into which translates into aesthetic players that can be embedded into your site.
+A quick glance at Simplecast’s website makes it clear that the platform boasts a modern and bold brand identity, which translates into aesthetic players that can be embedded into your site.
 Another key differentiating element that has put Simplecast among the best podcast hosting sites is Recast.
-This unique tool allows podcasters and listeners to seamlessly share clips on social media, allowing you to reach a wider audience.
+This unique tool allows podcasters and listeners to seamlessly share clips to social channels, which is an effective social media marketing strategy, allowing you to reach a wider audience.

 Simplecast offers three different podcast hosting plans for independent creators, as well as two high-end tailored plans for professional podcasters and enterprises.
 You can get unlimited storage and uploads plus features such as distribution and multiple shows management for $15 a month.
 If you need to add more than two members or use advanced features such as curated audience reports and website analytics tools, you’ll need to upgrade your plan.